josephbeuysmum/Dertisch/README.md

 -   `C` Customers
 -   `H` Head chefs

-I will now outline these six elements of `Filzanzug` in the order in which it uses them:
+I will now outline these six elements of `Dertisch` in the order in which it uses them:

 Ingredients
 -----------